getodk/docs/odkx-src/getting-started-2-user.rst

   During this process, there are two problem-resolution screens you are likely to encounter:

-    - :ref:`Checkpoint Resolution <using-odk-2-demo-tour-checkpoints>` - if ODK Survey exits without the user explicitly saving their additions or changes.
+    - :ref:`Checkpoint Resolution <using-odk-2-demo-tour-checkpoints>` - if ODK-X Survey exits without the user explicitly saving their additions or changes.
-    - :ref:`Conflict Resolution <using-odk-2-demo-tour-conflicts>` - if ODK Services detects a change on the server to a data record that was also changed on the device.
+    - :ref:`Conflict Resolution <using-odk-2-demo-tour-conflicts>` - if ODK-X Services detects a change on the server to a data record that was also changed on the device.

 .. _using-odk-2-demo-tour-checkpoints:

 Checkpoint Resolution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The checkpoint resolution screen can be triggered a variety of ways.
-For this tour, choose the :guilabel:`+` icon then back out of ODK Survey:
+For this tour, choose the :guilabel:`+` icon then back out of ODK-X Survey:

 .. image:: /img/getting-started-2/checkpoint-resolution.*
   :alt: Checkpoint Resolution